Activities & Examples

 Highlighted Examples

-• The Industrial Commons' ACE Institute - This is packed with tours and discussions for groups planning cooperative ecosystems.
+• The Industrial Commons' ACE Institute - This 3-day retreatarrow-up-right is packed with tours and discussions for groups planning cooperative ecosystems.
 To enhance the experience, the program makes time for eliciting participant expertise and perspectives.
 Groups walk away with a blueprint and increased agency.

 Activities & Curricula